 \subsection{Active Learning Approach}

 The approach we propose starts with an initial learning model, which is trained using a small labelled \emph{seed} dataset and iteratively progresses through four stages: data selection, labelling, label validation, and semi-supervised learning.
 These iterations continue until either a pre-defined performance threshold is achieved or the dataset is fully labelled.
-The schematic representation of this approach is illustrated in Figure~\ref{fig:active_learning_stages}.
+The schematic representation of this approach is illustrated in Figure~\ref{figure:camell:stages}.

 \paragraph{Stage 1: Data selection} In each cycle, we select a subset of $N_{\text{sel}}$ sequences from the unlabelled pool of size $N_{\text{unlb}}$.
-Selection is based on the model's prediction confidence, $\texttt{p}_t^m$.
-Instances in which the model displays low confidence (confidence below the $\alpha_{\text{sel}}$ threshold) are selected.
+Selection is based on the model's prediction confidence, $\texttt{p}_t^m$ (which will be specified in Equation~\ref{equation:camell:confidence_estimation}).
+Instances in which the model displays low confidence (confidence below a threshold $\alpha_{\text{sel}}$) are selected.
 More precisely, an input sequence is selected if the model shows high uncertainty for at least one time-step $t$ and label category $m$ instance $y_t^m$.
 The $\alpha_{\text{sel}}$ threshold is set such that $N_{\text{sel}}$ sequences are selected for labelling.

-\paragraph{Stage 2: Labelling} Expert annotators are responsible for labelling the time-steps and categories selected in Stage 1.
+\paragraph{Stage 2: Labelling} In the input sequences selected in Stage 1, the learning model self-labels the time-steps and categories, \(\hat{v}_t^m = \argmax_{v \in \mathcal{V}^m}(\pi_t^m(v))\), where its confidence is above the threshold $\alpha_{\text{sel}}$.
+Concurrently, expert annotators are responsible for labelling the remaining time-steps and categories.
 These labels are denoted by $\tilde{v}_t^m$.
-Concurrently, the model completes the labelling for the remaining time-steps and categories, $\hat{v}_t^m$, where its confidence is always above the threshold $\alpha_{\text{sel}}$.

-\paragraph{Stage 3: Label validation} We can consider the expert labels, $\tilde{v}_t^m$, with label confidence, $\tilde{\texttt{p}}_t^m$, below a threshold $\alpha_{\text{val}}$ to be potentially incorrect.
-To safeguard the model from being trained with these potentially erroneous labels, we purposely exclude them (these labels are masked in the dataset).
-The $\alpha_{\text{val}}$ threshold can be set using a development set, which helps maintain the quality of the training data.
+\paragraph{Stage 3: Label validation} This is an optional step, and the variant of CAMEL that contains this stage we call Confidence-based Acquisition Model for Efficient Self-supervised Active Learning with Label Validation (CAMELL).
+We can consider the labels, $\tilde{v}_t^m$, with label confidence, $\tilde{\texttt{p}}_t^m$, below a threshold $\alpha_{\text{val}}$ to be potentially incorrect.
+This label confidence is not assigned by the annotators themselves but is computed by the learning model.
+To safeguard the model from being trained with these potentially erroneous labels, we purposely exclude them (i.e., these labels are masked in the dataset).
+The $\alpha_{\text{val}}$ threshold can be set using a development set.